cincibrainlab/datascience/content/post/eeg-analysis-workflow-using-gpu-enabled-matlab-docker-container-r-and-gnu-make-for-an-academic-manuscript/index.md

 Consider the complexities of a modern scientific manuscript:

-* preprocessing of datasets and source analysis take a multitude of steps across multiple MATLAB custom scripts and toolboxes
+* Preprocess datasets and source analysis, which can take a multitude of steps across multiple MATLAB custom scripts and toolboxes
 * Extract values for creation of numerical datasets for statistics
 * Create summarize tables and model data in R
 * Create figures from MATLAB and R